NCAC-I test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 Question: 1350

 A 35-year-old female client with co-occurring opioid use disorder and PTSD presents for intake.
 Her DAST-10 score is 6 (indicating substantial risk), and she reports nightmares and hypervigilance.
-Her latest labs show normal liver function but a low serotonin level (80 ng/mL, normal: 100250 ng/mL).
+Her accurate labs show normal liver function but a low serotonin level (80 ng/mL, normal: 100250 ng/mL).
 What is the most appropriate initial intervention for her co-occurring disorders?

 1. Refer to a trauma-focused therapist